 I give myself permission to have autoimmune disease.

 Today, we played Sinte in class.
-We don’t do that so often, and I’m not that good.
+We don’t do that often, and I’m not that good.
 Drumming is hard!
-I ask for the simplest background rhythm and hold on for dear life.
+I go for the simplest background rhythm and hold on for dear life.

 But Quinn pushed me.
 “You know this!”